JasperFx/marten/documentation/documentation/documents/identity/index.md

 1. When the ID member of a document is not settable or not-public a `NoOpIdGeneration` strategy is used.
 This ensures that Marten does not set the ID itself, so the ID should be generated manually.
 1. A `Custom` ID generator strategy is used to implement the ID generation strategy yourself.

+See these topics for more information about specific Id types:

+<[TableOfContents]>

 You can see some example id usages below:

 <[sample:id_samples]>

+## Overriding the Choice of Id Property/Field

+If you really want to -- or you're migrating existing document types from another document database -- Marten provides the `[Identity]` attribute to force Marten to use a property or field as the identifier that doesn't match the "id" or "Id" convention:

+<[sample:IdentityAttribute]>